The best school choice? Traditional public schools

 Nearly 60 communities will take part in this year’s Arkansas Trail of Holiday Lights

-In the midst of the ongoing debate and a potential shift in the U.S. approach to education, the Stanford Center for Opportunity Policy in Education (SCOPE) is pleased to introduce new research-based evidence and analysis that supports investment in public schools as a better alternative than the privatization of education.The Walton Foundation lackeys at their university in Fayetteville and lobbying at the Arkansas Capitol will issue disputations of this shortly, I presume.
+In the midst of the ongoing debate and a potential shift in the U.S. approach to education, the Stanford Center for Opportunity Policy in Education (SCOPE) is pleased to introduce new research-based evidence and analysis that supports investment in public schools as a better alternative than the privatization of education.The Walton Foundation lackeys at their university in Fayetteville and their shills at the Arkansas Capitol will issue disputations of this shortly, I presume.

 ...SCOPE’s work addresses the question of how results from public investment approaches compare with those from market-based reforms and provides a timely explanation of alternatives based on real evidence derived from policy analysis and actual outcomes in six different countries.
 In this project, SCOPE has designed and implemented a set of accessible information resources designed to inform the different constituencies involved in this important debate.